vberlier/narwhal/README.md

 }
 ```

-In practice, you might not want to use `FAIL` directly unless the way you determine that the test has failed doesn't rely on a meaningful expression.
+In practice, you might not want to use `FAIL` directly unless the way you check that the test has failed doesn't rely on a meaningful expression.
 Most of the time, you'll actually use an assertion macro.
 The `ASSERT` macro essentially replaces the `if (!assertion) FAIL()` construct.
 The first argument of the macro should be the assertion that needs to be true for the test to succeed.
 If the assertion evaluates to false, Narwhal will report a failure and stop the test execution.
 You can also include an error message with formatting after the assertion.

 ```c
 TEST(example1)